Laser Brightness Calculator

 Lasers work by producing stimulated emission of photons with electrons in metastable states.
 If this effect occurs within a cavity where several electrons are confined, a cascade effect is produced, significantly increasing the number of photons in the closed space.
 These photons then go through a partially reflective mirror producing the laser beam.

-Gaussian beams are lasers with an intensity distribution in the direction perpendicular to beam propagation described by a Gaussian function.
+Gaussian beams are lasers with an intensity distribution in the direction perpendicular to beam propagation described by a Gaussian function (as in our normal distribution calculator).

 How is laser brightness measured?
 Laser radiance definition and formula